St$\ddot u$ckelberg-Modified Massive Abelian 3-Form Theory: Constraint Analysis, Conserved Charges and BRST Algebra: Introduction

 The theoretical contents of our present investigation are organized as follows.
 First of all, in Sec.
 2, we discuss the infinitesimal and local gauge symmetry transformations for the St$\ddot u$ckelberg-modified Lagrangian density and (anti-)BRST symmetries for the coupled (but equivalent) Lagrangian density.
 In Sec.
-3, we perform the constraint analysis of the St$\ddot u$ckelberg-modified Lagrangian density $[{\cal L}_{(S)}]$ and derive the {\it classical} gauge symmetry transformations that are generated by the first-class constraints.
+3, we write down the standard generator for the infinitesimal and local {\it classical} gauge symmetry transformations in terms of the first-class constraints and establish a connection between {\it this} generator and the Noether conserved charge corresponding to the infinitesimal local gauge symmetry transformations (at the {\it classical} level).
 Our Sec.
-4 deals with the derivation of the Euler-Lagrange (EL) equations of motion (EoM) from the coupled (but equivalent) Lagrangian densities.
-The subject matter of Sec.
-5 is connected with the derivations of the Noether conserved currents.
-In Sec.
-6, we derive the conserved charges and deduce the {\it standard} BRST algebra.
-We further demonstrate that the proof of the absolute anticommutativity of the conserved (anti-)BRST charges leads to the derivation of the CF-type restrictions.
+4 deals with the derivation of the Euler-Lagrange (EL) equations of motion (EoM) from the coupled (but equivalent) Lagrangian densities where we comment on the existence of the CF-type restrictions [cf. Eq.
+(29) below].
+The subject matter of our Sec.
+5 is connected with the derivations of the Noether conserved currents, corresponding conserved charges and a few comments on the non-nilpotency of the standard Noether (anti-) BRST charges.
+Our Sec.
+6 is devoted to the discussion on the physicality criteria w.r.t. the off-shell nilpotent versions of the (anti-)BRST charges where we show the existence of the first-class constraints of the theory at the {\it quantum} level in their operator form.
 Finally, in Sec.
-7, we summarize our key results and point out a few future directions of further investigation(s).
+7, we summarize our key results and point out a few future directions of further investigation(s) in the light of our present investigation.

-In our Appendices A and B, we dwell a bit on the explicit derivations of a few expressions that have been used in the main body of our present text.